husseinaluie/FlowSieve/Tutorial/Spherical_Demo/Helmholtz/ABOUT_TUTORIAL.md

 4. Run the Helmholtz projection on the coarsen data
 5. Refine the coarse projection results to make a seed for the full resolution
 6. Run the Helmholtz projection on the full resolution data
+7. Run the python analysis script to make some plots of the projection

 ### Parallelization